Download the all-new Republic app:

 Advertisement

-It's an international effort that includes conservationists from Kenya, Czech Republic, Germany and Italy, many affected by closed borders or restricted travel.
+It's an international effort that includes conservationists from Kenya, the Czech Republic, Germany and Italy, many affected by closed borders or restricted travel.

 Advertisement